 Row 5 (top)High (treble)Lead melody, high accents, ornaments

-Important: The exact pitch of each row depends on the monster you place there.
-Different monsters produce different notes even in the same row position.
+Here’s the catch: the exact pitch of each row depends on the monster you place there.
 A Mammott on Row 3 produces a different pitch than a Toe Jammer on Row 3.
+Same row, different note.

 Columns: Time (Horizontal Axis)